I strive to create an instrument with a bold and multidimensional character, both visually and tonally

 I’m passionate about building violins and am pleased to say that the work I do today is better than it’s ever been.
 Should you hear of anyone looking for a new violin or viola, it would be kind of you to pass on my name and contact information.

 Please be in touch.
 I welcome your interest in my work.
-You can reach me Monday through Friday at (206) 478-9603.
-Or you can use my website contact form.
+If you wish, you may reach me through my website contact form.

 David T. Van Zandt